First-seen neutron star collision creates light, gravitational waves and gold

 Any big discovery leaves new questions in its wake, and this one is no exception.
 Astronomers will continue to study the data obtained in this discovery.

 They want to know what the merger of these two stars created, either a black hole or a bigger neutron star.
+The latest research has study authors leaning towards a black hole.

 They also want to know why the gamma ray burst was faint, given that it occurred in a neighboring galaxy and should have appeared much brighter.

 "The picture most people have is that the gamma-ray burst was faint because it was viewed off-axis," Piro said.
 "The gamma-ray emission is a highly beamed, so if you are not looking right down the barrel of the relativistic jet, then you won't see the full power of the burst."